jstetich/FOCB_WQ/Analysis/Surface_Seasonal_Trends.md

 problematic to depict for a non-technical audience.

-So the choice of models comes down to a trade-off between model performance and clarity fo the State of Casco Bay audience.
+So the choice of models comes down to a trade-off between model performance and clarity for the State of Casco Bay audience.
 We need the interaction-based models, at least for some parameters.

 **Full Model** Too complicated to depict clearly.
 Eight independent